 Do you offer childcare or Sunday School?

-We offer classes for all ages on Sunday at 9 a.m. during the school year (In September after school begins, until June after school ends).
+We offer classes for all ages on Sunday at 9 a.m. during the school year (In September after school begins, until school ends in June).
 Adult education classes change periodically and are posted on Adult Education and the kiosk in the church lobby.
 Childcare and Sunday school for children are held in the same classrooms each week by age-level.
 For details on what is currently being offered, check out Children & Family Ministries.

 Is there a coffee hour or fellowship time after church?